Butter mochi

-Butter mochi is a cake made from coconut milk, glutinous rice flour (mochiko), and butter and is a popular dessert in Hawaiian cuisine.
+Butter mochi is a cake made from coconut milk, glutinous rice flour (mochiko), sugar, butter, and eggs.
+It is a popular dessert in Hawaiian cuisine, where it is more popular than brownies are in the continental US.
+Having originated in Hawaii, it is an example of Hawaiian local food.
+It has been described as "a combo of cake and mochi."

 Description

 Butter mochi combines textures and flavors of its two main influences, mochi and cake.
 It features a similar chewy ("Q") texture as mochi, but less pronounced through the addition of traditional cake ingredients such as eggs and butter as well as leavening introduced via baking powder.